stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 11 (P2L8) - Library Exercise (OCL).md

 _Which of the classes in the diagram is most appropriate to associate with Requirement #6 (checking out books)?_

 `Book` is the most appropriate class.

+## CheckedOut Quiz

+_Does the constraint for the checkout period sound more like a class invariant or an operation?_

+Sounds more like an invariant.